chaobrain/brainscale_fitting_drosophila_whole_brain_activity/README.md

 The implementation uses JAX for accelerated computation and follows a two-round training process.

+## Data

+This project requires two main datasets:

+- connectome data from the FlyWire project (version 630/783): https://codex.flywire.ai/
+- neural activity recordings from the Drosophila brain: https://doi.org/10.6084/m9.figshare.13349282

+We have also provided preprocessed data files in the `data/` directory for convenience.

+Please download the datasets (https://drive.google.com/file/d/1YeespJpoRfwS_kkH-VVuuFSJNgERcUK_/view?usp=drive_link) and place them in the appropriate directories (`data/`) as specified in the code.

 ## Key Features

 - Loads and processes Drosophila brain connectome data